sj-piano/ethereum-smart-contract-toolset/README.md

 task test -- --grep "should deploy" --debug
 ```

+Note: Task uses an extra double hyphen `--` to indicate that everything that follows is a command-line option.

 Hardhat runs the tests on a temporary local blockchain.

 We will use Hardhat to start a more persistent local blockchain instance.
 We can then deploy a smart contract on this local blockchain and interact with it.